kemsky/creality-k1-max-xy-rails-mod/README.md

 Input Shaper graphs for reinforced X axis (20x5mm aluminium + 20x5mm carbon).

-Results for Y axis will be worse (two peaks) when X axis is not reinforced.
+**Results for Y axis will be worse (two peaks) when X axis is not reinforced or aluminum pipe 20x10x2 is used.**

 ### X axis
 ![X axis](/images/resonances_x.png)